Joel-Valentine/cogo/README.md

 # Cogo

 Cogo is an easy way to interact with cloud providers.
-It currently allows you to create a droplet on DO and list your droplets
+It currently allows you to create a droplet on DigitalOcean, delete a droplet and list your droplets.

 ![Cogo example gif](https://im4.ezgif.com/tmp/ezgif-4-dee834290b20.gif)